l3lackShark/osu-dmenu-skin-elements-changer/README.md

 **Capabilities**
 - Chaging Defaults/Cursors/FollowPoints on the Fly! (also changes HitCircleOverlap and AnimationFramerate)
 - Backing up previous configuration and Restoring to it later (Restore)
-- Also works with assets that are not in the root skin directory.
+- Works with assets that are not in the root skin directory.
 F.E. $SKIN/Assets/defaults/default-1.png

 **Get Started**
 1. git clone https://github.com/l3lackShark/osu-dmenu-skin-elements-changer.git